henry2004y/VisAnaJulia/docs/src/man/guide.md

 ## Issues

+`readdata` function in Matlab for large data is 2 times faster than that in Julia.
+I must investigate this.

 At first I forgot to export the Data struct, so everytime when I modified the code and rerun plotdata, it will shout error at me, saying no type was found for the input type.

 The current support of animation in Matplotlib is not good enough, especially for interactive plotting and scanning through multiple snapshots.
 The color range is constantly giving me headaches.